Season Production Team

 Logan Tiedt (Senior Lighting Designer) is graduating from Southern Oregon University with a BFA in Lighting Design and BS in Music.
 In his fourth season with SVST, he designed both The Sound of Music and Mamma Mia!.
 Past credits include Elektra (SOU); Into the Woods (SVST); The Secret Garden (SVST).
 He has also designed for the Oregon Fringe Festival and the Oregon Center for the Arts at SOU (Music and Theatre Performances).

 Amanda Guarisco (Front of House Coordinator) Amanda is a recent graduate of Eastern Washington University.
 During her time at Eastern she earned a double major in Secondary English Education and Theatre.
 She has also received her Career and Technical Education certification in Technical Theatre and Design.
-Amanda currently teaches at Central Valley High School as a Corp Substitute teacher and at University High School as the Theatre Director.
+Amanda currently teaches at University High School as the Theatre Director.
 Amanda has been involved in Spokane Valley Summer theatre since its inaugural year in 2016.
 She has worn many hats during her time with SVST.
 Amanda has been an actor, stage manager, worked in the box office, and has been a production coordinator.
 She is also very excited to continue her journey with SVST as a teen camp director.
 Amanda is eternally grateful for the opportunities SVST has provided and cannot wait to see what the future holds.
-Amanda’s recent credits include Mamma Mia!
+Amanda’s recent credits include Home for the Holidays: A Big Band Christmas (SVST, stage manager) Mamma Mia!
 (SVST, actor), Sound of Music (SVST, actor), Always, Patsy Cline (SVST, stage manager), Heathers (EWU, actor), Wild Dust (EWU, actor), Bring it On!
 (SVST, actor).